 Enneagram type fives are often called “the investigators” because they have a hunger to learn and an inclination to become knowledgeable on their topics of interest, always investigating to know more.
 Enneagram Fives tend to stick to themselves and can be somewhat of a loner in social gatherings (if they even show up at one in the first place).

 Being a part of the Head Triad, fives are driven by the dominating core emotion of fear.
-This emotion for type fives can cause them to think they have no identity or personal significance to others so they force themselves into isolation and use their vast imaginations to escape reality.
+This emotion for type fives can cause them to think they have no identity or personal significance to others.
+Hence, they force themselves into isolation and use their vast imaginations to escape reality.
 These types can be secretive, hiding their feelings.

 Why Enneagram Type Sixes Are A Part Of The Head Triad